-Having Kids Can’t Save Marriage
+Having Kids Can’t Save Your Marriage, Experts Say

 It might seem like a good answer, but not so, according to experts.
 “A lot of the time, people are feeling a loss of connection and love in their marriage, so they kind of hold this fantasy that if they have a child that will bring everything back to being okay.
-Part of it’s an idealization and the solution to fixing a problem,” said Debbie Bensching, a therapist in Portland, Ore.
+Part of it’s an idealization and the solution to fixing a problem,” says Debbie Bensching, a therapist in Portland, Oregon.

-“When marriages get kind of rocky, people start casting about for reasons to stay together,” said Enda Junkins, a social worker and marriage therapist in Ouray, Col. “Sometimes, for some reason, it’s usually a woman, and she thinks if she gets pregnant, she can hang onto the husband, because we’re having this baby together, which is not a good reason to stay together or to have a child.”
+“When marriages get kind of rocky, people start casting about for reasons to stay together,” said Enda Junkins, a social worker and marriage therapist in Ouray, Colorado.
+“Sometimes, for some reason, it’s usually a woman, and she thinks if she gets pregnant, she can hang onto the husband, because we’re having this baby together, which is not a good reason to stay together or to have a child.”

 “One thing is that people whose marriage isn’t working well tend to focus on their child, and then the child gets brought into that lot.
-Slow down, and at least get some advice from people who are sound,” she said.
-“Another reason is clearly, the ability to communicate and resolve problems is important, so bringing a child into the relationship, so there’s more instability.
+Slow down, and at least get some advice from people who are sound,” she says.
+“Another reason is, clearly, the ability to communicate and resolve problems is important, so bringing a child into the relationship, so there’s more instability.
 That makes it harder to meet demands we set for each other.”

-More thana million children experience divorce each year, statistics show.
+More than a million children experience divorce each year, statistics show.

-“The best reason to have a child is that you want to parent,” said Junkins.
+“The best reason to have a child is that you want to parent,” says Junkins.
 “Try seeking help first.
 To me, that’s the best way to fix the relationship, and after these things are good?
 Then have a child.”

 HOW DO CHILDREN FEEL ABOUT DIVORCE?